 - Q How common is PMS?

 - Q What are the symptoms of premenstrual syndrome (PMS)?

-- Q How can I combat premenstrual syndrome (PMS) induced diarrhea?
+- Q How common is premenstrual syndrome (PMS)?